The ABCs of a Bill Becoming Law (Part One)

 Let’s just say everything is on the table.

-Part two of our exclusive interview with Representative Moffitt will explore the many provisions of House Bill 890.
+Part two of our exclusive interview with Representative Moffitt explores the many provisions of House Bill 890.